richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 3. skip $s_i$ records, and keep the next record (i.e. the one at relative offset $s_i+1$).

 The faster the generation phase, the better: there is a tradeoff between the cost of evaluating the inverse of the distribution function and rate of rejection.
-Given enough time, any distribution could generate a sample statistically indistinguishable from one drawn from $F(s)$, so long as the distribution's range covers $[0, N)$.
+Given enough time, any distribution could generate a point which could have been drawn from $F(s)$, so long as the distribution's range covers $[0, N)$.
 The best distribution to use is the one closest to $F(s)$.
 Vitter presents two different distribution functions which can approximate $F(s)$, depending on the value of $n^2/N$.